What is the Cheapest Time of Year to Move

 The Cheapest Time of Year to Move – Winter Holiday Season

-In general, the best period to relocate to a new home if you’re working on a tight moving budget is to pick the cold winter months.
+In general, the best period to relocate to a new home if you’re working on a tight moving budget and looking for the cheapest way to move out of state is to pick the cold winter months.
 That is, between the months of November and January.
-Most movers have very little work during this period, due to the simple fact that people don’t want to move during the Christmas season.
+Most movers have very little work during this period, due to the simple fact that people don’t want to move during the Christmas season, it is cold, and chances are higher to experience symptoms of relocation depression.
 In addition to this, it’s the middle of the school year, which only makes the relocation with children more complicated.
+On the other hand, that leaves more dates available for those moving alone to another state.
 In short, due to the scarcity of work, most movers significantly lower their prices in winter.

 How to Save Money When Moving in Summer